 The evidence from Experiment 1 is ambiguous between two interpretations.
 It may be that people assign value to the selection of a goal (e.g., “choose blue”), or it may be that people assign value directly to the shared-goal Stage 1 action (e.g., “choose option 3”).
 Experiment 2 was designed to disambiguate these possibilities (Fig. 3).

 Specifically, Stage 2 states were arranged in a 2(color: red vs. blue)×2(shape: circle vs. square) design, with a fifth state that differed on both dimensions (a green triangle).
 Each trial was defined as a “color trial” or “shape trial”, with the trial type dictating the deterministic transitions to drifting rewards.
 Participants were cued to trial type at the beginning of each trial.
 Thus, three reward distributions were accessible on color trials, while three independent reward distributions were accessible on shape trials.
 This made color goals relevant only to color trials, and shape goals relevant only to shape trials.
-If model free value is assigned to goals, it should only influence choice on subsequent trials of the same type (i.e., “color trial” vs. “shape trial”).
+If model free value is assigned to goals, it should only influence choice on subsequent trials of the same type.

 Consistent with this prediction, we replicated our result from Experiment 1 for same-type critical trials: After a low-probability transition to the green triangle state, participants were more likely to choose the shared-goal Stage 1 action on a subsequent same-type trial following reward (83%) compared with punishment (76%) t(302)=-4.82, p<.001.
 On different-type trials, however, there was no significant difference (positive: 50%; negative: 47%) t(282)=-.94, p=.35 (Fig. 2B).